The beauty of mixed-radix bases

 a rectangular array.
 Consider the example with colour depth, whose shape is

-: we are indexing it at coordinate (y, x, channel),
+height width depth: we are indexing it at coordinate (y, x, channel),

 yielding the expression (y⋅width + x)⋅depth + channel.
 This is,